Western Sydney: Agriculture

 Agriculture is mainly concentrated in the outskirts of the Greater Western Sydney area, such as in suburbs of Kemps Creek, Mount Vernon, Mulgoa, Bringelly, Silverdale, Orchard Hills, Luddenham and Horsley Park, among others, which lie in a countryside adjacent to the footsteps of the Blue Mountains westwards of these country plains.
 Abbotsbury, Cecil Hills and Glenmore Park were farms through until the 1980s when it was decided to redevelop them for housing.
 The area around the site of Regentville has remained largely rural, if hemmed in somewhat by the modern residential suburbs of Jamisontown and Glenmore Park.
 In the 1870s, the areas that were to become Villawood, Yennora and Carramar became significant vineyard locations due to the relatively rich alluvial soil from nearby creeks.

 In the 1800s, John Blaxland built an original wooden weir at "Grove Farm" (now known as Wallacia) for a sandstone flour mill and additional brewery.
 The land was also used for wheat farming until 1861 when wheat rust infected the entire crop.
 The rural regions were chiefly one of dairying and grazing during the 19th century, but in the early 20th century – because of its rural atmosphere and proximity to Sydney – tourism developed as people opened their homes as guest houses.
 Today, the rural areas include a number of orchards and vineyards in the meadows.
 Vegetable farming and fruit picking are common activities.

+Waste management

+Western Sydney's residual waste is disposed of primarily at four landfill facilities: the Lucas Heights Resource Recovery Park, the Woodlawn Eco Precinct in the Goulburn Mulwaree local government area, Elizabeth Drive Landfill in Kemps Creek, and the Eastern Creek landfill in Eastern Creek.
+The Elizabeth Drive and Eastern Creek landfill facilities primarily receive non-putrescible waste generated by construction and demolition activities, whereas the Lucas Heights Landfill site is Sydney's only remaining putrescible landfill.
+Food organics and garden organics (FOGO) collected through kerbside services are transported to the Eastern Creek Waste Management Centre on Wallgrove Road for processing, while recyclable materials from yellow-lidded bins are sorted and processed at the Regroup Material Recovery Facility in Strathfield.